akishajae/M07_UF2_Laravel/README.md

 ### 4. Controller
 #### 4.1.
 What are they and their purpose?
 Controllers are classes where it lets organize and group related request handling logic.
+It's the first one that recieves petitions and sends the data to a service.

 Instead of defining all the request handling logic in the route files: with these controller classes you can have an organized and cleaner structure.